yourlabs/django-autocomplete-light/docs/install.rst

 JQuery 3.x
 ^^^^^^^^^^
 JQuery 3.x comes with a "slim" version.
-This version is not compatible with DAL since the slim version does not contain Ajax functionality.
+This "slim" version is not compatible with DAL since the slim version does not contain Ajax functionality.

 Install the demo project